-- The development of a carer awareness course, based upon the principles of our Making Every Contact Count (MECC) approach, that can be delivered by our commissioned provider to community groups, all front-line roles within the council and health and partner organisations. - Improve our training offer for health and social care staff, which will set standards for adult and young carer assessments, implement the triangle of care, and make best use of tools such as the Carers Trust hospital discharge toolkit
+- Develop a carer awareness course, based upon the principles of our Making Every Contact Count (MECC) approach, that can be delivered to community groups, all front-line roles within the council and health and partner organisations. - Improve our training offer for health and social care staff, which will set standards for adult and young carer assessments, implement the triangle of care, and make best use of tools such as the Carers Trust hospital discharge toolkit.